“We aren’t permitted to identify our primary data partner.”

 We provide full transparency into our data sources.
 Here’s a look at where we get our data.

-Our fundamentals and SEC datasets products are both sourced directly from the SEC.
+Our fundamentals product is sourced directly from the SEC.
 We leveraged our XBRL expertise to build a proprietary Standardizer.
 Our advanced machine learning pulls filings from US public companies off the SEC website and delivers the data in a standardized, as-reported, or structured format.

 Many data providers either don’t source their own fundamentals data or use manual mapping, which is human-intensive and requires hundreds of (often overseas) workers to map and check the data by hand.
 Our automated process is just as accurate (if not more), and since we own the process from start to finish, we can offer far greater control and customization.